Ngayep/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-2-mul.c is a function that multiplies two integers 3printnumbers is a file containing a function that prints numbers from 0 to 9 4printmostnumbers is a file containing a function that prints the numbers, from 0 to 9
+2-mul.c is a function that multiplies two integers 3printnumbers is a file containing a function that prints numbers from 0 to 9 4printmostnumbers is a file containing a function that prints the numbers, from 0 to 9 5morenumbers is a file that contains a function that prints some numbers 10 times